deBearN/HeartsAndMinds/docs/InGame-documentation.md

 ## Reputation
 ### System:
-At the beginning you have a very low reputation level, so civilians won't help you in revealing important information about the Oplitas, they will likely lie instead.
+At the beginning you have a very low reputation level, so civilians won't help you in revealing important information about the Boi na Brasa, they will likely lie instead.
 Reputation can be ask to civilian.
 ### Good actions:
-Helping the local population by fighting the Oplitas, disarming IED's, heal civilians, give banana, remove tag with spraypaint red, succeed side mission and destroy cache/hideout will rise your reputation.
+Helping the local population by fighting the Boi na Brasa, disarming IED's, heal civilians, give banana, remove tag with spraypaint red, succeed side mission and destroy cache/hideout will rise your reputation.
 ### Bad actions:
 Bad actions cause bad effects: killing civilians/animals/surrounded or captive enemy, mutilating alive/dead civilians/animals, firing near civilians for no reason, firing to civilian car, remove wheels, remove banana, damaging/destroying buildings, breaking locked door, losing player's vehicles and player respawns will decrease your reputation.
 Aborting a side mission does not affect reputation.